damieng/jekyll-blog-comments/README.md

 The [jekyll/_includes](/jekyll/_includes) folder contains three files that you can include from your Jekyll site to render comments, they are;

 - [comment.html](/jekyll/_includes/comment.html) - Renders a single comment
-- [comment-new.html](/jekyll/_includes/comment-new.html) - Renders the 'leave a comment' form
+- [comment-new.html](/jekyll/_includes/comment-new.html) - Show a 'leave a comment' form
-- [comments.html](/jekyll/_includes/comments.html) - Loops through the two includes above as appropriate
+- [comments.html](/jekyll/_includes/comments.html) - Loops through comment.html for a post and follows it up with comment-new.html

 Copy these to your `_includes` folder then include them from your blog post page, e.g. my `_layouts/post.html` file looks like this;